Separate metering of existing units

 Three or more existing units requesting separate check metering

 All properties need to have check meters installed to be separately metered.
-All unit owners must agree to have their units separately metered as well.
+All unit owners, or where a Body Corporate exists, the Body Corporate must agree to have all units separately metered.
 Each unit owner will pay the same rate of service charges they are currently paying, plus usage charges as per their individual unit meters.
 All unit owners will share the responsibility for any usage that gets billed to the main meter account.
 This water use may be from a leak or for any common area water use such as a communal tap.

 Percentage meter groups